nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/low_power_configuration.rst

 Both types are variants of Minimal Thread Device (MTD) type.
 For more information about MTD and SEDs, see :ref:`Thread device types <thread_ot_device_types>`.

+In a Thread network, :ref:`Matter ICD <ug_matter_device_low_power_icd>` behave like Thread SED, but the two terms are not interchangeable.

 Sleepy End Device (SED) configuration in Matter
 -----------------------------------------------

 To enable Thread SED support in Matter, set the following configuration options:

-* :kconfig:option:`CONFIG_CHIP_ENABLE_ICD_SUPPORT` to ``y``
 * :kconfig:option:`CONFIG_OPENTHREAD_MTD` to ``y``
 * :kconfig:option:`CONFIG_OPENTHREAD_NORDIC_LIBRARY_MTD` to ``y``

 Additionally, you can configure the SED wake-up intervals according to your needs, but keep in mind that the bigger sleep periods, the smaller power consumption and bigger device response time.
-To configure the SED wake-up intervals, set both of the following Kconfig options:

-* :kconfig:option:`CONFIG_CHIP_ICD_SLOW_POLL_INTERVAL` to a value in milliseconds that determines how often the device wakes up to poll for data in the idle state (for example, ``1000``).
-* :kconfig:option:`CONFIG_CHIP_ICD_FAST_POLLING_INTERVAL` to a value in milliseconds that determines how often the device wakes up to poll for data in the active state (for example, ``200``).
+To configure the SED wake-up intervals, set both of the :ref:`ICD slow polling and ICD fast polling intervals <ug_matter_device_low_power_icd_modes>` to determine how often the device wakes up to poll for data.

-You can also configure the SED active threshold to make the device stay active for some time after the network activity, instead of going to idle state immediately.
-The reason to use this functionality is to make the device wait for potentially delayed incoming traffic and avoid energy-wasting retransmissions.
-The higher the threshold value, the greater the communication reliability, but it also leads to higher power consumption.
-In practice, it is reasonable to set a non-zero threshold time only for devices using :kconfig:option:`CONFIG_CHIP_ICD_SLOW_POLL_INTERVAL` value bigger than a few seconds.
-To configure the SED active threshold, set the following Kconfig option:

-* :kconfig:option:`CONFIG_CHIP_ICD_ACTIVE_MODE_THRESHOLD` to a value in milliseconds that determines how long the device stays in the active mode after network activity.

 Synchronized Sleepy End Device (SSED) configuration in Matter
 -------------------------------------------------------------

 To enable the Thread SSED support in Matter, set the following Kconfig options:

-* :kconfig:option:`CONFIG_CHIP_ENABLE_ICD_SUPPORT` to ``y``
 * :kconfig:option:`CONFIG_OPENTHREAD_MTD` to ``y``
 * :kconfig:option:`CONFIG_OPENTHREAD_NORDIC_LIBRARY_MTD` to ``y``
 * :kconfig:option:`CONFIG_CHIP_THREAD_SSED` to ``y``

 Additionally, you can configure the SSED wake-up intervals according to your needs, but keep in mind that the bigger sleep periods, the smaller power consumption and bigger device response time.
-To configure the SSED wake-up intervals, set both of the following Kconfig options:

-* :kconfig:option:`CONFIG_CHIP_ICD_SLOW_POLL_INTERVAL` to a value in milliseconds that determines how often the device wakes up to listen for data in the idle state (for example, ``500``).
+To configure the SSED wake-up intervals, set both of the :ref:`ICD slow polling and ICD fast polling intervals <ug_matter_device_low_power_icd_modes>` to determine how often the device wakes up to poll for data.
-* :kconfig:option:`CONFIG_CHIP_ICD_FAST_POLLING_INTERVAL` to a value in milliseconds that determines how often the device wakes up to listen for data in the active state (for example, ``500``).

-You can also configure the SED active threshold to make the device stay active for some time after the network activity, instead of going to idle state immediately.
-The reason to use this functionality is to make the device wait for potentially delayed incoming traffic and avoid energy-wasting retransmissions.
-The higher the threshold value, the greater the communication reliability, but it also leads to higher power consumption.
-In practice, it is reasonable to set a non-zero threshold time only for devices using :kconfig:option:`CONFIG_CHIP_ICD_SLOW_POLL_INTERVAL` value bigger than a few seconds.
-To configure the SED active threshold, set the following Kconfig option:

-* :kconfig:option:`CONFIG_CHIP_ICD_ACTIVE_MODE_THRESHOLD` to a value in milliseconds that determines how long the device stays in the active mode after network activity.
+The SSED uses the Coordinated Sampled Listening (CSL) protocol, which requires exchanging messages with the Thread parent on every interval value change.
+Switching the Matter :ref:`ug_matter_device_low_power_icd_modes` and frequently updating polling intervals may result in increasing the device power consumption due to additional exchanges on the Thread protocol layer.
+To avoid this issue, set the :kconfig:option:`CONFIG_CHIP_ICD_SLOW_POLL_INTERVAL` and :kconfig:option:`CONFIG_CHIP_ICD_FAST_POLLING_INTERVAL` Kconfig options to the same value (for example, ``500``).
+The typical use case that the SSED is best suited for is battery-powered devices that require short response time, such as door locks or window blinds.

 Matter over Wi-Fi
 =================